denizyuret/Knet.jl/README.md

 ## Citation

-Here is the suggested citation for Knet:
+The suggested citation for Knet is:

 ```
 @misc{knet,